Sections of This Topic Include

 - Establishing a Code of Business Ethics

 - Codes of Conduct in Light of Sarbanes-Oxley

 - 7 Rules for Avoiding Conflicts of Interest in a Family Business

 Resolving Ethical Dilemmas and Making Ethical Decisions

-Perhaps too often, business ethics is portrayed as a matter of resolving conflicts in which one option appears to be the clear choice.
-For example, case studies are often presented in which an employee is faced with whether or not to lie, steal, cheat, abuse another, break terms of a contract, etc. However, ethical dilemmas faced by managers are often more real-to-life and highly complex with no clear guidelines, whether in law or often in religion.
+Perhaps too often, business ethics is portrayed as a matter of resolving conflicts in which one option appears to be a clear choice.
+For example, case studies are often presented in which an employee is faced with whether or not to lie, steal, cheat, abuse another, break the terms of a contract, etc. However, ethical dilemmas faced by managers are often more real-to-life and highly complex with no clear guidelines, whether in law or often in religion.

-As noted earlier in this document, Doug Wallace, Twin Cities-based consultant, explains that one knows when they have a significant ethical conflict when there is presence of a) significant value conflicts among differing interests, b) real alternatives that are equality justifiable, and c) significant consequences on “stakeholders” in the situation.
+As noted earlier in this document, Doug Wallace, a Twin Cities-based consultant, explains that one knows when they have a significant ethical conflict when there is the presence of a) significant value conflicts among differing interests, b) real alternatives that are equality justifiable, and c) significant consequences on “stakeholders” in the situation.
 An ethical dilemma exists when one is faced with having to make a choice among these alternatives.